quicwg/base-drafts/draft-ietf-quic-recovery.md

 losses or increases in the ECN-CE counter.

-## Tail Loss Probe
+## Probe Timeout

-A TLP packet MUST NOT be blocked by the sender's congestion controller.
-The sender MUST however count TLP packets against bytes in flight, since a TLP adds network load without establishing packet loss.
+Probe packets MUST NOT be blocked by the congestion controller.
+A sender MUST however count these packets as being additionally in flight, since these packets adds network load without establishing packet loss.
+Note that sending probe packets might cause the sender's estimated bytes in flight to exceed the sender's congestion window until an acknowledgement is received that establishes loss or delivery of packets.

-Acknowledgement or loss of tail loss probes are treated like any other packet.

-## Retransmission Timeout

-When retransmissions are sent due to a retransmission timeout timer, no change is made to the congestion window until the next acknowledgement arrives.
-The retransmission timeout is considered spurious when this acknowledgement acknowledges packets sent prior to the first retransmission timeout.
-The retransmission timeout is considered valid when this acknowledgement acknowledges no packets sent prior to the first retransmission timeout.
-In this case, the congestion window MUST be reduced to the minimum congestion window and slow start is re-entered.
+A PTO expiration is classified as spurious or valid when an ACK frame is received that newly acknowledges packets in flight, see {{pto-loss}}.
+On a valid PTO, the congestion window MUST be reduced to the minimum congestion window and slow start is re-entered.

 ## Pacing